tarastm95/Yelp1/README.md

 Restart the stack with `docker compose up -d`.
 The database is then available at `localhost:5433` with the credentials listed above.

-## Persisting Celery tasks
+## Persisting RQ jobs

-Celery uses Redis to queue background jobs.
-If the stack is restarted and Redis is not configured with a volume, any scheduled tasks are lost.
-The `redis` service in `backend/docker-compose.yml` now mounts the named volume `redis_data` so Celery's queue survives container restarts:
+RQ uses Redis to queue background jobs.
+If the stack is restarted and Redis is not configured with a volume, any scheduled jobs are lost.
+The `redis` service in `backend/docker-compose.yml` now mounts the named volume `redis_data` so RQ's queue survives container restarts:

 ```yaml
   redis: